 Finally, for economical skiers or those who aren’t planning to ski much during the season, Vail offers the Epic Day Pass.
 This budget pass grants one to seven days of access to most of the same U.S. resorts on the Epic Pass, depending on which option you buy.
 For example, Epic Day Passes of four to seven days include access to Telluride in Colorado, Snowbasin in Utah, Sun Valley in Idaho, and the six Canadian Rockies resorts.
 These destinations are not included on the shorter Epic Day Passes.
 The Epic Day Pass also doesn’t offer access to resorts outside North America.

 A key feature of the Epic Day Pass is that it allows you to pay extra to remove holiday or blackout dates from your pass, giving you greater flexibility based on when you can hit the slopes.
-The cost of skiing per day goes down the more days you buy, from $132 for a single day to $775 for seven days (or $110 per day).
+The daily cost of skiing goes down the more days you buy, from $133 for a single day to $789 for seven days (or $113 per day).

-Overall, the Epic Pass is ideal for serious skiers and snowboarders who plan to resort-hop.
-No other pass matches its number of locations, both in the U.S. and elsewhere, making it a valuable option for travelers.
-However, casual skiers won’t get as much use out of it.
+Overall, the Epic Pass is ideal for serious skiers and snowboarders who plan to resort-hop and don’t mind paying a premium for the privilege.
+No other pass matches its sheer scale of locations, both within the U.S. and elsewhere.
+However, casual skiers may find it hard to get their money’s worth.

 2. Ikon Pass

-The Ikon Pass is a worthy competitor to the Epic Pass, offering unlimited access to 41 resorts around the world and limited access to 26 destinations.
+The Ikon Pass makes a worthy competitor to the Epic Pass, offering unlimited access to 41 resorts worldwide and limited access to 26 destinations.

 Notable unlimited-access resorts on both the Ikon Pass and Ikon Base Pass are Solitude in Utah, Squaw Valley in California, and Winter Park in Colorado.
-Limited-access resorts on both passes include Aspen Snowmass in Colorado, Pico Mountain in Vermont, Coronet Peak in New Zealand, Revelstoke Mountain Resort in British Columbia, Zermatt Matterhorn in Switzerland, Niseko United in Japan, and Jackson Hole in Wyoming.
+Limited-access resorts on both passes include Aspen Snowmass, Pico Mountain in Vermont, Coronet Peak in New Zealand, Revelstoke Mountain Resort in British Columbia (Canada), Zermatt Matterhorn in Switzerland, and Niseko United in Japan.
 Lift tickets at these individual resorts run anywhere from $100 to $200, making either iteration of the Ikon Pass an economical investment for frequent skiers.
 Some of these resorts sell an Ikon Pass in lieu of a season pass.

 Additionally, the Ikon Pass offers 10 discount tickets to give to your friends and family, allowing them to save up to 25% on lift tickets.
 That’s more total buddy passes than the Epic Pass, although the Epic Pass offers more significant savings on buddy passes.

-While the Ikon Pass doesn’t offer as many resorts as the Epic Pass, pass-holders still receive unbelievable value for the price, especially given Ikon’s increased number of buddy tickets and off-slope retail benefits.
+While the Ikon Pass doesn’t offer as many unlimited resorts as the Epic Pass, ski bums still get their money’s worth, especially given Ikon’s increased number of buddy tickets and off-slope retail benefits.

-Ikon makes the most sense for those who live close to one or more unlimited destinations and who can take a couple of trips to some of the limited destinations.
-For example, if you live in the Salt Lake City area, you get unlimited skiing at Solitude, with five or seven days each at nearby Alta, Brighton, and Deer Valley ski resorts as well as Jackson Hole, about a four-and-a-half-hour drive from Salt Lake City.
-Likewise, skiers in central Colorado have unlimited access to Winter Park and Copper Mountain and limited access to Arapahoe Basin, which jumped the Epic Pass for the Ikon Pass this year.
+Ikon makes the most sense for those who live close to at least one unlimited destination and who can take several trips to the limited destinations.
+For example, if you live in the Salt Lake City area, you get unlimited skiing at Solitude with five or seven days each at nearby Alta, Brighton, and Deer Valley ski resorts as well as Jackson Hole in Wyoming, about a four-and-a-half-hour drive from Salt Lake City.
+Likewise, Central Colorado skiers have unlimited access to Winter Park and Copper Mountain and limited access to Arapahoe Basin, which jumped the Epic Pass for the Ikon Pass this year.

-The Mountain Collective offers a 50% discount on lift tickets – perfect if you want to spend more than two days at a particular resort.
+Beyond the two free days, Mountain Collective offers a 50% discount on lift tickets at participating resorts.
 It also offers a 25% discount on accommodation and lodging, though these features are subject to blackout dates.

-The Mountain Collective is an appealing option for budget-conscious travelers and casual skiers.
+The Mountain Collective offers an appealing option for budget-conscious travelers and casual skiers.
 Its selection of resorts and benefits is slimmer than the Epic Pass and Ikon Pass, but a considerably lower price makes it a better option for those who don’t need too many bells and whistles.
-An added benefit is that the passes support independent ski resorts a giant resort company hasn’t yet gobbled up.
+It also helps you support independent ski resorts not yet gobbled up by massive corporate conglomerates.

 4. Power Pass

-Power Pass destinations include Purgatory and Hesperus in Colorado, Arizona Snowbowl, Nordic Valley in Utah, and Pajarito Mountain and Sipapu in New Mexico.
-Lift tickets at these resorts range from $55 to $200.
-The Power Pass also has no blackout dates for these resorts, though blackout dates do apply to select partner resorts.
+Power Pass unlimited destinations include Purgatory and Hesperus in Colorado, Arizona Snowbowl, Nordic Valley in Utah, and Pajarito Mountain and Sipapu in New Mexico.
+Lift tickets at these resorts range from $60 to $200.
+The Power Pass also has no blackout dates for these resorts, though blackout dates apply to select partner resorts.

-Alternatively, the Local Power Pass is a more affordable option at $479 or less, depending on your age.
-It gives unlimited access to four resorts — Hesperus, Pajarito, Sipapu, and Nordic Valley — and three free lift tickets for Arizona Snowbowl.
+Alternatively, the Local Power Pass is a more affordable option at $499 or less, depending on your age.
+It gives unlimited access to four resorts — Hesperus, Pajarito, Sipapu, and Nordic Valley — and three free lift tickets for Monarch Mountain.

-The Power Pass is primarily for skiers who live in the Southwest, particularly the Four Corners area.
+The Power Pass offers value to skiers who live in the Southwest, particularly the Four Corners area.
 If you plan to travel abroad — or even just to other parts of North America — to get your ski on, the Power Pass doesn’t offer nearly as much as the competition.
-But for those who want to stay close to home, it’s a low-cost option.
+But for Southwesterners who want to stay close to home, it provides a low-cost option.

 Local families with children benefit from Power Pass’ free Power Kids Passes.
 And if you’re a teen, young adult, or senior, the Power Pass is a strong choice because of its steep age-based discounts.
-For example, the Power Pass is only $549 for those between the ages of 19 and 24.
+For example, the full Power Pass costs only $575 for those between the ages of 19 and 24.

-Winter’s combination of cold weather and less sunlight lead many to feel stuck indoors and lethargic.
-Winter sports help you bust the winter slump.
-But skiing and snowboarding aren’t cheap.
-The cost of equipment, travel, lodging, and food can easily run thousands of dollars per season.
+Winter’s combination of cold weather and less sunlight leave many feeling stuck indoors and lethargic.
+Winter sports add some jump to that winter slump — if you can afford them.
+The cost of food, equipment, travel, and lodging can easily run thousands of dollars per season.